conterra/secman-userinfo-service-sample/README.md

 }
 ```

-## Configure
+## Configuration

 ### mapping.json

-The json mapping can be configured in [conf/mapping.json](./resources/mapping.json).
+The JSON mapping can be configured in [`conf/mapping.json`](./resources/mapping.json).

 It is possible to configure mappings for users and roles.

-It takes following precedence:
+Mappings are applied under these rules:

-- A user id mapping will win over roles
+- A user ID mapping will win over roles
 - The first role mapping matching a given role will be used

 The structure of the file is like: